cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis

-Since iOS 10, there are four areas which you need to inspect for permissions:
+Since iOS 10, these are the main areas which you need to inspect for permissions:

 Since iOS 10, there are three areas which you need to inspect for permissions:
 - the Info.plist file,